jackd/jackd.github.io/_posts/2025-11-28-cgt-market-distortions.md

 There are certainly non-financial benefits to owning your own home.
 I haven't discussed these non-financial benefits throughout this paper, but that does not mean they don't exist.
 In reality, many people will buy their home despite it being suboptimal financially.
 I'm not saying that's a bad idea - just that it's potentially expensive.
 Luxury cars are expensive, but that doesn't stop people buying them.
 Maybe think twice before taking out a loan with a 5% deposit to purchase one though.

-### Housing Swaps: Ownership with [Extra Steps](https://www.youtube.com/shorts/vHI8XIE_vWE)
+### A Nation of Lifelong Rentvesters

+Rentvesting - renting a property where you want to live while investing in another property - is a common investment strategy in Australia.
+On it's surface, it seems inherently inefficient - there are now 2 landlords, 2 tenants, and possibly 2 real estate agents, where there could be a single owner-occupier.
+There are certainly cases where it makes sense - e.g. if you want cannot afford to purchase where you want to live but still want to get your foot on the property ladder.
+However, the tax system at equilibrium incentivizes this practice even if you can afford to buy the place you want to live in.

-If you're in the top tax bracket, and you have a friend in the top tax bracket, at some point you'll be better off buying their property and renting it to them, and letting them buy your property and renting it off them.
-I'm not saying this is a good outcome - but it's the outcome we deserve for electing politicians who refuse to fix the system.
+More specifically, if you're a home owner in the top tax bracket in a market at equilibrium, you're better off selling your house to your neighbor and renting it back off them, then buying their house and renting it to them.
+The practical inefficiencies of this are distressing to say the least - but we have chosen a tax system that enshrines this misalignment between practical efficiency and market efficiency.

 ## Conclusions